bounded-systems/hooksmith/SHELL_TO_RUST_MIGRATION_PROGRESS.md

 3. **Clear Path Forward**: Well-defined next steps for completing the migration
 4. **Quality Assurance**: Proper error handling, logging, and documentation

 The migration represents a significant architectural improvement that will enhance the project's performance, reliability, and maintainability for years to come.
-With 23% of scripts fully implemented and tested, we're well on our way to a complete migration.
+With 35% of scripts fully implemented and tested, we're making excellent progress toward a complete migration.

 **Next immediate step**: Continue implementing the remaining worktree management scripts, as these are the most critical for the project's workflow.
+The foundation is solid and we have proven that our Rust implementations work correctly with real project data.